 As soon as the warm weather is here to stay and the flowers are in full bloom, one of my family’s favorite summer activities is to go berry picking.
 It’s a special treat to visit the very places where native berries grow — and pick them off the bushes (after popping a few in our mouths along the way, of course!).
 The Boston area is ripe with farms that feature U-pick berries when they are in season.
 Here are our favorites, plus a list of berry farms we’d love to check out soon!

 We love spending warm summer days at Crane Beach in Ipswich and then venturing over to the orchard and country store (featuring wine tastings and ice cream!) to pick berries and browse homemade goods.
-Russell Orchards offers picking opportunities for strawberries, blueberries, raspberries, and blackberries throughout the warmer months, plus a handy guide to know when everything is in season and ready to pick — strawberries as soon as school is out in June, raspberries around the Fourth of July, blueberries in mid-July, and blackberries later on in the summer.
-Open for 2022!
+Russell Orchards offers picking for strawberries, blueberries, raspberries, and blackberries, plus a handy guide to know when everything is in season — strawberries as soon as school is out in June, raspberries around the Fourth of July, blueberries in mid-July, and blackberries later on in the summer.

 Featuring blueberry, raspberry, and peach picking, this farm has something for everyone throughout the year — and especially in the summer months.
-Brooksby is also home to a variety of animals, so kids can explore the farm and pet and feed the sheep, goats, and other animals in the barnyard!
-Open for 2022!
+Brooksby is home to a variety of animals, so kids can explore the farm and pet and feed the sheep, goats, and other animals in the barnyard!
+Check their Facebook page for frequently updated information!

 Ever since my oldest son was a year old, we’ve visited C.N.
 Smith every fall for apple picking.
 But this 80-year-old farm has so much to offer in the summer months, too!
-You can pick strawberries, blueberries, and peaches and enjoy the farm animals, garden center, and farm stand selling freshly picked asparagus and rhubarb.
+You can pick strawberries, blueberries, and peaches and enjoy the farm animals, garden center, and farmstand selling freshly picked asparagus and rhubarb.
 Bonus: They sell fresh cider donuts every weekend!
-Open for 2022!
-Check the website for current PYO dates!

-This spot is on my family’s summer bucket list.
+This spot is always on my family’s summer bucket list.
 As one of the oldest working farms in the U.S. (it was founded in 1651!), Belkin has more than 180 acres of farmland and 60,000 fruit trees!
 Featuring strawberries, peaches, nectarines, and plums, this farm has plenty of space to allow the little ones to explore and play.
-In addition to the U-pick variety, there is also a children’s play area complete with train rides, a hay pyramid for climbing, a farm maze, and visits with sheep and goats.
+In addition to the fruit, there is a children’s play area complete with train rides, a hay pyramid for climbing, a farm maze, and visits with sheep and goats.
 For the grownups, there’s also the Lookout Taproom, featuring beer tastings and a place to relax after a bustling day of activities!
-Open for 2022!
-Check website for PYO updates!

 Other Boston-area berry farms